rokath/tip/docs/TipUserManual.md

 * Variants could run parallel and we use the minimum result.
 * But how to inform the decoder?
 * The answer: Let a lot of real data train the generator and it will create an optimal configuration plus pattern tables.
+* Use a big amount of sample data:
+  * start:
+    * Divide sample data in 2 randomly selected parts.
+    * Train one part.
+    * Find best compression settings for the other part.
+    * Go to start.
+* Out of several compression settings decide which is the best fitting.
+* The compression settings could get as defaults into tipTable.c

 ```diff
 !
 The usage should be simple!